The following resources provide further savings tips, along with guidance on how to keep your home warm and dry:

 Level (from BRANZ) provides detailed information on space heating.

-Kāinga Ora has a page on its website dedicated to keeping your power bill down and your home warm and dry.
+Kāinga Ora has a page dedicated to keeping your power bill down and your home warm and dry.

 Visit Save500.org.nz for advice and information around saving on your power bill.